stevenCYJ/Object-Tracking-with-KCF/README.md

 Try different dataset by changing the path name.

 # Project Report
-Check the details of the project through the file '585ProjectReport.pdf'. \
+Check the details of the project through the file 'Project Report.pdf'. \
 Report of the project contains:
 1) Abstract/Problem definition
 2) Related work